 Comprehensive Global Medical Coverage

-If you have a pre-existing condition but still want to see the world, Remote Health has you covered should you get sick or have any type of flair-up while traveling.
+If you have a pre-existing condition but still want to see the world, Remote Health has you covered should you get sick or have any flair-up while traveling.
 The extensive coverage in the Remote Health plan is ideal for individuals who think they may need medical treatment (other than emergency medical services) while outside of their home country.

-They want to travel but need the assurance that if they fall ill or need treatment, it will be easy to access and won’t cost them any massive out-of-pocket fees.
+They want to travel but need the assurance that if they fall ill or need treatment, it will be easy to access and won’t cost them massive out-of-pocket fees.

 Primary International Insurance

 The Remote Health insurance policy covers many medical problems, health issues, and care at medical facilities.
 If you’ve been curious about what the extra cost of SafetyWing’s Remote Health offers, you’ll be impressed.